James P. Gordon: Biography and personal life

 J. P. Gordon was born in Brooklyn, New York, on March 20, 1928, and was raised in Forest Hills, Queens and Scarsdale, New York.
 His father, Robert S. Gordon was a lawyer and worked as VP and General Counsel for National Dairy, now Kraftco.
 Gordon attended Scarsdale High School and Phillips Exeter Academy (Class of 1945).
 In 1949, he received a bachelor's degree from the Massachusetts Institute of Technology (MIT) and joined the physics department of Columbia University as a graduate student.
-He received his Masters and PhD degrees in physics in 1951 and 1955, respectively.
+He received his master's degree and PhD degrees in physics in 1951 and 1955, respectively.
 In the framework of his doctoral research he designed, built and demonstrated the successful operation of the first maser together with Herbert J. Zeiger and with his doctoral advisor Charles H. Townes.
 The invention of the maser won the Nobel Prize in Physics, which C.H.
 Townes shared in 1964 with the Russian scientists N. Bassov and A. Prokhorov.
 Starting in 1955 and until his retirement in 1996, Gordon worked as a scientist at AT&T Bell-Laboratories, where in the period between 1958 and 1980 he headed the Quantum Electronics Research Department, located initially in Murray Hill and later in Holmdel Township, both in the state of New Jersey.
 In 1962–1963, he spent one year as a visiting professor at the University of California, San Diego.

 In 1960, he married Susanna Bland Waldner, a former Bell-Labs computer programmer.
 The couple had three children: James Jr., Susanna, and Sara.
 A resident of Rumson, New Jersey, he died aged 85 on June 21, 2013, at a hospital in New York City due to cancer.

 In addition to his scientific career, Gordon played platform tennis, having won the U.S. National Championship for men's doubles in 1959, and mixed doubles in 1961 and 1962.

 Gordon's brother, Robert S. Gordon Jr. (1926–1984) set up a Cholera Clinic in East Pakistan, where he made seminal contributions to the study of this disease.
 The Gordon Lecture in Epidemiology is a yearly award in his honor, granted by the National Institutes of Health (NIH).